niolabs/docs/docs/system-designer/README.md

 To view the block workflow, click the service name.

-To add a block to the service, drag and drop a block from the block library to the canvas.
+To add a block to the service, install and then drag and drop a block from the block library to the canvas.

-To create a new block, drag and drop the **Create** block from the block library to the canvas.

 ## Breadcrumb